zigius/docs/content/docs/reference/pkg/kubernetes/meta/v1/status.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}If specified, the time in seconds before the operation should be retried.
-Some errors may indicate the client must take an alternate action - for those errors this field may indicate how long to wait before taking the alternate action.{{% /md %}}</dd>
+    <dd>If specified, the time in seconds before the operation should be retried.
+Some errors may indicate the client must take an alternate action - for those errors this field may indicate how long to wait before taking the alternate action.</dd>

     <dt class="property-optional"
             title="Optional">